wikibonsai/semtree/README.md

 Note: If `virtualTrunk` is set to `true`, the resulting tree will not be updatable via the `update` function.

-### Syntax
+### Text / Lint

+#### `indentKind: 'space' | 'tab'`

+The kind of whitespace expected for indentation of each level of the tree.
+The default is `'space'`.

 #### `indentSize: number`

-The size of each level in the tree -- corresponds to number of spaces or tabs.
-The default is 2 whitespaces.
-Indentation will be dynamically determined if none is set, but in some scenarios (such as no indentatino exists at all) the defaults will be used if not set explicitly.
-This can lead to incorrect behavior if the actual indentation does not match the configured indentation.
+The size of each indentation level in the tree -- corresponds to number of spaces or tabs.
+The default is 2.

 #### `mkdnList: boolean`

-Whether `semtree` should expect file content to use markdown bullets `- `, `* `, or `+ `.
+Whether or not to expect markdown bullets (`- `, `* `, `+ `).

 #### `wikitext: boolean`

-Whether or not to expect [[wikilink square brackets]] so they may be ignored when processing tree text.
+Whether or not to expect `[[wikiref square brackets]]`.
 Default is `true`.

 ### Functions

+Option functions are useful when keeping the state of the tree in-sync with some other source like an index or database.

 #### `graft: (parentText: string, childText: string) => void`